naxir/InAppBilling-React-Native/README.md

-Please not that you can only test the apk on readl device Thanks
+Please not that you can only test the apk on real device Thanks